tabithalee/automatic-detection-of-fish-behaviour/README.md

 If we only wanted to look at the top row, we would specify the roi as a list '1,2,3', separated only by commas (no spaces).
 After the config.py is run, we can run main.py for processing just one video.

+If you specified saveData to be true, you can find the .npz files in the directory savedHistograms/npzfiles.
+You can then load this into your workspace to access the values.
+For example nzfile=np.load('foo.npz') nzfile['skew_list']
+This would load the skewness sequence of the video into the workspace as an array.
+The keys for the npz file are:
+* skewness: skew_list
+* kurtosis: kurtosis_list
+* first derivative of skewness: d1
+* first derivative of kurtosis: d2
+* max: max_list

 #### Multiple Videos
 The settings for running the code for multiple videos can be modified in the 'main_settings' section of the config.py file.
 The settings are similar to the single video case, with a few extra settings below:
 * allWindows - a way to keep track of the entire frame at once, instead of having to specify for each video in the set